NSVS 14256825: period variation and orbital stability analysis of two possible substellar companions: Analysis and results

 \subsection{Analysis outline}

-We adopted the formulation of \citet{Gozdziewski2012} for the LTTE term
+We adopted the formulation of \citet{Gozdziewski2012} for the LTTE term:

-where $K_p$, $e_p$, $\omega_{p}$ are the semi-amplitude of the LTTE signal, eccentricity and argument of the pericentre, respectively, for body $p$ ($p=b, c$ for inner and outer orbit, in accord with the common convention).
-The orbital period $P_p$ and the pericentre passage $T_p$ depend on the eccentric anomaly $E_p(t)$ and hence they do not explicitly appear in equation \ref{eq:lite}.
-This is a revised kinematic (Keplerian) formulation of the LTTE effect \citep{Irwin1952} for multiple circumbinary companions, where the eclipse ephemerides is expressed w.r.t.
-Jacobi coordinates with the origin at the centre of mass (CM) of the binary.
+where $K_p$, $e_p$, $\omega_{p}$ are the semi-amplitude of the LTTE signal, eccentricity, and argument of the pericenter, respectively, for body $p$ ($p=b, c$ for inner and outer orbit, in accordance with the common convention).
+The orbital period $P_p$ and the pericenter passage $T_p$ depend on the eccentric anomaly $E_p(t)$, and hence they do not explicitly appear in equation \ref{eq:lite}.
+This is a revised kinematic (Keplerian) formulation of the LTTE effect \citep{Irwin1952} for multiple circumbinary companions, where the eclipse ephemerides is expressed with regard to Jacobi coordinates, with the origin at the center of mass (CM) of the binary.

-According to \citet{Gozdziewski2012}, the osculating orbital elements and masses derived with this revised formulation best match the true, N-body initial condition of the system with mutually interacting planets.
-However, these Keplerian orbits are only an approximation to the true (Newtonian) orbits in the case of more than two bodies, and as a result, one needs to determine whether the degree of approximation is significant.
-This discrepancy has been highlighted first in radial velocity studies of extrasolar planets \citep{LaughlinChambers2001,Gozdziewski2003} and becomes substantial in case of massive, strongly interacting planets close to low-order mean motion resonances (MMRs).
+According to \citet{Gozdziewski2012}, the osculating orbital elements and masses derived with this revised formulation best match the true N-body initial condition of the system with mutually interacting planets.
+However, these Keplerian orbits are only an approximation of the true (Newtonian) orbits in the case of more than two bodies, and as a result, one needs to determine whether the degree of approximation is significant.
+This discrepancy has been highlighted first in radial velocity studies of extrasolar planets \citep{LaughlinChambers2001,Gozdziewski2003} and becomes substantial in cases of massive, strongly interacting planets close to low-order mean motion resonances (MMRs).

-In total, our least-squares fits involve twelve parameters: two for the linear ephemeris of the binary, the epoch $T_0$ and period $P_{bin}$ and five orbital elements for each body ($e_p$, $P_p$, $\omega_p$, $T_p$, $\alpha_{p}$), where $\alpha_{p}$ the semi-major axis and $p=b, c$ for each LTTE orbit.
+In total, our least-squares fit involves twelve parameters: two for the linear ephemeris of the binary (the epoch $T_0$ and period $P_{bin}$) and five orbital elements for each body ($e_p$, $P_p$, $\omega_p$, $T_p$, $\alpha_{p}$), where $\alpha_{p}$ is the semi-major axis and $p=b, c$ for each LTTE orbit.
 We followed a grid search approach similar to that of \citet{Beurmann2013}.
 Our optimization process consisted of two sets of runs in the $e_b$, $e_c$ plane utilizing a combination of the Nelder-Mead Simplex and Levenberg-Marquardt algorithms using the \textsc{lmfit} Python package \citep{LMFIT2015}.
 The goal was to identify the best-fitting curve in the ETV diagram of models featuring two LTTE terms.